Policies and Procedures

 If needed, the program director shall consult with the President of TCSJ or an academic designee regarding granting equivalencies.
 The President has the authority to overrule policy.

 Note: No transfer credit/equivalencies will be granted for any course in the Master’s Core.
-All students must complete a minimum of 17 units at TCSJ to be eligible for a Master’s in Education.
+All students must complete a minimum of 17 units at TCSJ to be eligible for a Master of Education.

 POLICY

-Teachers College of San Joaquin has adopted the Academic Freedom Policy of the American Association of Graduate School Professors.
-A thorough examination of the policy is available at https://www.aaup.org/our-programs/academic-freedom/resources-academic-freedom .
+Teachers College of San Joaquin has adopted the Academic Freedom Policy of the American Association of Graduate School Professors

 Academic Freedom Policy:

-2. Faculty are entitled to freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter, which has no relation to their subject.
+• Faculty are entitled to freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter, which have no relation to their subject.

 PROCEDURE